TomArrow/MultiplesCropper/README.md

 # Multiples Cropper
 Simple CLI cropper for images that makes their size divisible by/a multiple of a number of your choice.
 Useful for preparing datasets for some machine learning algorithms like BasicSR's training for example.

+## Requirements
+I think you need **.NET Framework 4.6 Runtime** to run this, as that is what it's made with, but I'm not 100% sure.

 ## Usage

 **Crop all images in current folder to be divisible by 4 (default):**